Papahana/PrivateVPN/README.rst

 .. _OpenVPN installer: https://github.com/Nyr/openvpn-install?tab=readme-ov-file

-* Protocol that OpenVPN should use is UDP, enter the number 1 in the promt
+* Protocol that OpenVPN should use is UDP, enter the number 1 in the prompt
 * The port that OpenVPN should listen to is up to you
 * The DNS is recommended to be number 1
 * The name is also up to you